Enock Mwepu

 Enock Mwepu (born 1 January 1998) is a Zambian former professional footballer who played as a midfielder.

-Having begun his career in his native Zambia, Mwepu signed for Austrian club Red Bull Salzburg in 2017 before moving to join Premier League club Brighton & Hove Albion in 2021.
+Having begun his career in his native Zambia, Mwepu signed for Austrian club Red Bull Salzburg in 2017 before moving Brighton & Hove Albion in 2021.
 Mwepu represented and captained the Zambia national team.
-On October 10 2022, he was forced to retire following the discovery of a hereditary heart condition.
+On 10 October 2022, he was forced to retire following the discovery of a hereditary heart condition.

 Club career

 Early career

 Mwepu's career began with Kafue Celtic in Lusaka before being identified with the 2013 Airtel Rising Stars.
-During the 2015–16 season, Mwepu had little game time with Power Dynamos football club of Copperbelt; this precipitated into a move to NAPSA Stars at the end of the 2016 season.
+During the 2015–16 season, Mwepu had little game time with Power Dynamos football club of Copperbelt; this precipitated into a move to NAPSA Stars at the end of the 2017 season.

-Salzburg and loan to Liefering
+Red Bull Salzburg and loan to FC Liefering

-In June 2017, Mwepu joined Red Bull Salzburg and was loaned out to Salzburg's feeder club Liefering who play in Austrian Football First League.
+In June 2017, Mwepu joined Red Bull Salzburg and was loaned out to Salzburg's feeder club FC Liefering who play in Austrian Football First League.
 During the 2019–20 season, Mwepu established himself amongst Salzburg's starting eleven.
 He made his debut in the UEFA Champions League during a 4–3 loss to Liverpool at Anfield.
 On 18 December 2019, Mwepu extended his contract with Salzburg until summer 2024.